/* Rambling Owl addition to remove page titles from blogs */

 History lesson concluded, we left the grounds of Baddesley Clinton and crossed a few more fields before reaching the village of Lapworth alongside the Navigation Inn.
 Once more the Heart Of England Way dipped in and then out of the place without ever really troubling it with our presence and we joined the Grand Union canal via a bridge, walking along the tow-path for a few hundred meters until we reached Kingswood Junction where the Grand Union and the Stratford-on-Avon canals meet.

 We turned right here, onto the Stratford-on-Avon canal which we would follow for a few miles.
 I had never walked on this canal before and in fact hadn’t anticipated any more canal walking after leaving the Birmingham-Fazeley canal at Kingsbury so this was a welcome surprise.
 Colin spied a toilet block ahead of us, part of the small marina where the two canals merged, and for a few moments he looked a relieved man.
-He confessed that he had another ‘urgent need for a sit down’ as per day two and this looked like the answer to his prayers.
 However the toilet block was locked and Colin was forced to continue walking, looking a little crestfallen at the prospect.

 The weather had been steadily improving throughout the morning and now, as we started along the tree-lined tow-path, the sun broke out and any thoughts of tired feet or toilet breaks were set aside.
 The Stratford-on-Avon canal isn’t a busy waterway, and never really fulfilled its original purpose, being one of the later canals to be excavated and swiftly falling victim to the emerging dominance of the railways.
 It’s a 25 mile long cutting linking Birmingham (at Kings Norton) to the river Avon at Stratford-on-Avon and was originally designed as a coal transportation system that would circumvent the Birmingham Canal network, the owners of which were by all accounts becoming difficult to work with.
 It had a brief career on completion in the early nineteenth century before being purchased by its greatest threat, a railway company, who immediately closed it and left it to fall into decline.

-This process continued until the late 20th century where, during the fifties it narrowly avoided being filled in.
-Thanks to the efforts of conservationists the canal was restored and opened to public access by the Queen Mother in the 1980’s and it has remained a valuable public amenity ever since, giving access to narrow boaters, fishermen, cyclists, and of course walkers.
+This process of decay continued until the late 20th century where, during the fifties it narrowly avoided being filled in.
+Thanks to the efforts of conservationists the canal was restored and opened to public access by the Queen Mother in the 1980’s and it has remained a valuable public amenity ever since, giving access to narrowboaters, fishermen, cyclists, and of course walkers.

 We carried on for a short while, reaching a convenient bench where we decided to stop for lunch.
 Colin shed his boots and socks and I retrieved a bag of crisps from my rucksack, squeezing it to burst open the top but instead having the bag pop at the bottom, depositing crisps all over my lap.
 Behind us, beyond a sloping embankment, a substantial garden ran alongside the canal at the bottom end of which stood a cola vending machine, presumably not plugged in.
 We had a pleasant rest enjoying the intermittent spells of sunshine and shade, with huge fluffy clouds sailing overhead and tried to work out how far through this extra-long walk we were.
 We estimated that we were about halfway through the day, with a visit to Henley-in-Arden and a climb to Bannam’s Wood at Morton Bagot still to look forward to.